After childbirth, hemorrhoids came out.

 • stop bleeding;

-Preparations of the Relief series based on shark liver are approved for the treatment of hemorrhoids after childbirth
+Preparations from the Relief series based on shark liver are approved for the treatment of hemorrhoids after childbirth

-Among the gels and ointments used during lactation for hemorrhoids after childbirth, Relief, Procto-glivenol, Troxevasin Hepatothrombin gel, heparin and ichthyol ointments, Vishnevsky ointment can be noted.
-They are usually used to treat external hemorrhoids.
-For internal forms of the disease, preparations in the form of suppositories are prescribed: Relief, Posterisan, Procto-Glivenol, suppositories with sea buckthorn oil or calendula, Neo-Anuzol, Hepatothrombin, Natalsid.
+Among the gels and ointments used during lactation for hemorrhoids after childbirth, one can note Relief, Procto-glivenol, Troxevasin Hepatothrombin gel, heparin and ichthyol ointments, Vishnevsky ointment.
+They are typically used to treat external hemorrhoids.
+For internal forms of the disease, drugs are prescribed in the form of suppositories: Relief, Posterisan, Procto-Glivenol, suppositories with sea buckthorn oil or calendula, Neo-Anuzol, Hepatothrombin, Natalsid.

-Also, drugs can be prescribed to treat constipation, if this problem cannot be solved with the help of a diet.
-Among them, the most widely used drug is Dufalac, which improves intestinal motility and contributes to a change in the structure of feces.
+Medications may also be prescribed to treat constipation if this problem cannot be resolved with diet.
+Among them, the most widely used drug is Duphalac, which improves intestinal motility and helps change the structure of stool.

-They try to avoid surgical treatment of hemorrhoids in a woman after childbirth or, if possible, postpone it for a while after the end of lactation, having achieved remission of the disease by other methods.
-But in some cases, you can not do without it, especially when it comes to the last stages of hemorrhoids, accompanied by heavy bleeding.
+Surgical treatment of hemorrhoids in women after childbirth is avoided or, if possible, postponed until after lactation is complete, achieving remission of the disease using other methods.
+But in some cases you cannot do without it, especially when it comes to the last stages of hemorrhoids, accompanied by severe bleeding.

-The most gentle are the so-called minimally invasive methods of removing hemorrhoids.
-Compared to hemorrhoidectomy (radical surgery), they are characterized by a shorter recovery period, the speed of the operation, the possibility of outpatient treatment, and other advantages.
+The most gentle are the so-called minimally invasive methods for removing hemorrhoids.
+Compared to hemorrhoidectomy (radical surgery), they are characterized by a shorter recovery period, speed of operation, the possibility of treatment on an outpatient basis and other advantages.
 These methods include:

 • injection sclerotherapy;